RinjieMX/Node_du_trio/README.md

 ![Alt Text](frontend/src/assets/screenshots/package-images/display_package.png)

-If no Package exist in all the filter option, the page displays nothing:
+If no Package exist in all the filter option, the page allows you to go add a new Package:

 ![Alt Text](frontend/src/assets/screenshots/package-images/no_package_found.png)